The structure of your blog post affects how your page will rank in the search results.

 "The goal of strategic bullet points is primarily to keep people reading.
 You’re highlighting easily digestible bits of important information, which keeps your reader’s attention focused and breaks up dense pools of text "

 Transitional phrases act as a bridge between one paragraph and the next.
-So they are a key part of blog post structure.

 Here are some examples:

 - But that’s just the tip of the iceberg

 - Contrary to popular belief…

 - Here is something else to keep in mind:

 - Here’s an example of what I’m talking about

 Transitional phrases are a key part of the structure of your article.
 They help your reader move from one point to the next.
 They also establish a connection between you and your reader.